Arpita-deb/AdventureWorks-Sales-Performance-Analysis-2014-2016/README.md

  Touring 2000 Blue 60 showed a significant amount of variance throughout the year especially in November where the difference between actual sales and budgeted sales exceeded about $500,000.
 When I checked for the reason behind the significant variance of this product by further drilling down the data by country and months, I found that in many countries such as in Germany, Canada, Australia and France this product has not been sold in many months.
 This might be a reason why the actual sales amount lagged so much behind the budgeted sales.

-Moreover, a different price of products in different countries at different month might also contribute to lower sales amount compared to the budgeted sales.
+Moreover, a different price of products in different countries in different months might also contribute to lower sales amount compared to the budgeted sales.

+Since the budget data does not contain the number of sales per product/month/country or other relevant data to compare it with actual sales, I could not pinpoint the exact reasons behind the variances of these products.

 ### 3. **Customer Segmentation and Demographics:**